… or, to be more precise, raising my son to choose his own path.

 I intend to give my son the chance to learn opposing points of view, not because I expect him to share my own point of view (although I would certainly be glad if he did) but because I want him to make up his own mind.
 I want my son to have as much knowledge at his fingertips as possible, so that he feels comfortable making a decision from a position of strength.

 That means showing him all angles of the argument.
 We attended a friend’s wedding a few weeks ago at a local church, and we were both interested in the building and its history.
 The vicar was still there after the service, doing whatever a vicar does in these situations, and the three of us spent ten minutes chatting about the church’s history, its stained glass windows, and why children are baptised.
-Later on, I added my own thoughts on baptisms, but made sure my son understood the differences between our views and that he didn’t have to listen to my point of view if he disagreed.
+Later on, I added my own thoughts on baptisms, but made sure my son understood the differences between our views and that he didn’t have to agree with my point of view.

-What I want for my son is to use the brain that he was born with.
-He is an intelligent, fair, and compassionate young man, and I want him to use his brain.
+What I want my son to do is use the brain that he was born with.
+He is an intelligent, fair, and compassionate young man, and I want him to think.
 We all have the capacity to think critically, but we don’t all use that capacity; Love Island and Big Brother being two such examples of where that it is in absolute evidence.

 For the most part, we unflinchingly accept the things we’re told by our parents; “Don’t touch that hot radiator”; “Watch out for that spider with the red bottom, it’ll bite you”; “Don’t eat that mouldy cheese, it’ll make you sick!”
 Those things are meant to help us, and they’re instructions passed down through the generations; so if we believe those things from our parents, then why wouldn’t we believe our parents if we’re also told, “There is a god” or “There’s probably no god”?